 Whether you're charged VAT or GST on your Pinterest ad purchases will depend on your country of residence.

-If you’re VAT 13b/56b exempt, please check the box in the “Tax information” section and provide your exemption number.
-You will not be charged VAT.
+If your business is VAT 13b/56b exempt, please check the box in the “Tax information” section and provide your exemption number.
+You won't be charged VAT.

-If your business is established in another EU Member State (outside of Ireland), Irish VAT will not be charged on your purchase of ads.
-The sale is deemed to take place outside of Ireland for VAT purposes.
+If your business is established in another EU Member State (outside of Ireland), Irish VAT will not be charged on your purchase of ads as the sale is deemed to take place outside of Ireland for VAT purposes.
 However, you’ll be required to provide your VAT ID and to self-account for VAT on the supply of our service at the rate applicable in your EU member state (in accordance with Article 44 and 196 of the Council Directive).

-If your business is established outside of the EU, Irish VAT will not be charged on your purchase of ads.
-The sale is deemed to take place outside of Ireland for VAT purposes.
+If your business is established outside of the EU, Irish VAT will not be charged on your purchase of ads as the sale is deemed to take place outside of Ireland for VAT purposes.
 However, you’ll be required to provide your VAT or GST ID, and you may be required to self-account for VAT on the supply of our service at the rate applicable in your country.
 Please check with your local tax authority.

 Businesses not required to register for VAT